 - This program is not intended to support attendance at conferences that have been regularly attended by the applicant in the past.

-- Preparation and submission of a grant proposal in response to a request for proposals from federal, state or private entities with an emphasis in STEM fields.
+- Preparation and submission of a grant proposal in response to a request for proposals from federal, state or private entities.

-- Completion and submission of a research paper to a peer-reviewed journal, or completion of a creative work with an emphasis in STEM fields.
+- Completion and submission of a research paper to a peer-reviewed journal, or completion of a creative work.

 - Research into teaching, assessment, and/or pedagogy with a goal of public dissemination of the results (e.g., the scholarship of teaching and learning)